A Search for Good Pseudo-random Number Generators : Survey and Empirical Studies: Empirical Facts

-\item As maximal-length CA with $\gamma=1$ has lower average, its rank is degraded.
-It is put in the same group as $3$-state CA and maximal-length CA with $\gamma=0$ (rank $11$).
+\item As estimated pass count of maximal-length CA with $\gamma=1$ is low, its rank is degraded.
+It is put in the same group as the $3$-state CA and maximal-length CA with $\gamma=0$ (rank $11$).

-\item Rule $30-45$ and Borland's LCG are ranked $12$, whereas other PRNGs previously on the same group, like rand, lrand and random are ranked $13$.
+\item Rule $30-45$ and Borland's LCG are ranked $12$, whereas other PRNGs previously on the same group, like \verb|rand|, \verb|lrand48| and \verb|random| are ranked $13$.

-\item Like previous ranking, minstd\_rand, MRG31k3p and LFSR258 are the last rank holders based on their overall performance and the fact that for many seeds, these PRNGs fails to pass any test. \end{itemize}
+\item Like previous ranking, \verb|minstd_rand|, \verb|MRG31k3p| and \verb|LFSR258| are the last rank holders based on their overall performance and the fact that for many seeds, these PRNGs fails to pass any test. \end{itemize}

-In the next section, graphical tests are further incorporated on these PRNGs to verify this ranking as well as to check whether any second level ranking of the intra group PRNGs is possible or not.
+{As mentioned in the introduction, blind tests have inherent incompleteness.
+Therefore, to deal with these shortcomings, in the next section, graphical tests are further incorporated on these PRNGs to verify whether this ranking is justified by visualization (human intervention) as well as to break the tie between intra-class PRNGs whenever possible.}